This tutorial shows you how to work with the Scan and Optimize features in Acrobat 9. See what the all-new Acrobat DC

-If a scan to PDF document is a single image, you aren't able to select and use the text as is.
+If a scanned to PDF document is a single image, you aren't able to select and use the text as is.
 In this tutorial, learn how to edit scanned PDF and OCR PDF, including how to edit text in a scanned PDF scan using Optical Character Recognition (OCR).

 Donna Baker March 23, 2012